rapid7/insightconnect-plugins/plugins/python_3_script/help.md

 # Version History

+* 4.0.9 - Updated the SDK to the latest version to address memory usage issues
 * 4.0.8 - Updated the SDK to latest version | Fix issue where input argument was too long
 * 4.0.7 - Updated the SDK | Updated Python version to `3.9.18` | Added handler to run function separately
 * 4.0.6 - Added empty `__init__.py` file to `unit_test` folder | Refreshed with new tooling